Constant-delay enumeration for SLP-compressed documents: Applications in regular spanners

+The purpose of \crt is to encode sequential VA succinctly.
+Indeed, as shown in~\cite{FlorenzanoRUVV20}, representing sequential VA by eVA has an exponential blow-up in the number of variables that cannot be avoided.
+Therefore, the reduction from Proposition~\ref{prop:eva-reduc} cannot work directly.
+Instead, we can use a Succinctly Annotated Automaton over some specific SERS to translate every sequential VA into the annotation realm efficiently.

-The SERS that we will consider are Enumerable Compact Sets as they were presented in~\cite{MunozR22}, defined over the output set $\oalph = \{\varop{x} , \varcl{x}\mid x\in\cX\}$, with the sole difference that the sets of outputs stored in a node no longer contain strings in $\oalph^*$, but subsets of $\oalph$ instead.
+\begin{prop} There exists an SERS $\cS$ such that for any unambiguous sequential VA $\cA$ with state set $Q$ and transition set $\Delta$ there exists a \crt $\cA$ over $\cS$ of size $\cO(|Q|\times|\Delta|)$ such that for every document $d$, each mapping $\mu\in\sem{\cA}(d)$ is equivalent to some unique $w\in\sem{\cA}(d\texttt{\#})$ and vice versa.
+Furthermore, the number of states in $\cA$ is in $\cO(|Q|)$. \end{prop} \begin{proof} The SERS that we will consider are Enumerable Compact Sets as they were presented in~\cite{MunozR22}, defined over the set of output symbols $\{\varop{x} , \varcl{x}\mid x\in\cX\}$, with the sole difference that the sets of outputs stored in a node no longer contain strings, but subsets of $\{\varop{x} , \varcl{x}\mid x\in\cX\}$ instead.
 This difference is merely technical and has no influence in the time bounds of an ECS, as long as it is guaranteed to be duplicate-free (called {\it unambiguous} in~\cite{MunozR22}).
+The set of output elements in our SERS will be $\infAlph = 2^{\{\varop{x} , \varcl{x}\mid x\in\cX\}}$, and the set of representations is given by the nodes in the ECS.

-First we assume that all transitions in $\cA$ are reachable from $q_0$, and all of them reach an accepting state.
+First we assume that all transitions in $\cA$ are reachable from some $q\in \qinit$, and all of them reach an accepting state.
 We know that in the VA $\cA$, the graph induced by the variable transitions is a DAG, otherwise it would not be sequential.
-We start with an empty ECS $\cD$ and define a matrix $K[p,q]$, that first starts with the empty node in each index except the diagonal, which have the $\eps$ node.
-The idea is that at the end of this algorithm, $\cL_{\cD}(K[p,q])$ contains all sets of variable markers that can be seen in a path from $p$ to $q$ that does not contain any letter transition.
+We start with an empty ECS $\cD$ and define a matrix $K[p,q]$, that first starts with the empty node in each index except the indices in the diagonal (those that satisfy $p = q$), which have the $\eps$ node.
+The idea is that at the end of this algorithm, $\cL_{\cD}(K[p,q])$ contains all sets of variable markers that can be seen in a path from $p$ to $q$ that does not contain a letter transition.
 We build this matrix by iterating over the variable transitions in $\cA$ following some topological order of the DAG, starting from a root.
-For each variable transition $(p,V,q)$, let $u\gets\add(V)$ and for each $p'\in Q$ that has a lower value in the topological order assign $K[p',q] \gets \union(K[p',q], \prod(K[p', p], \add(V)))$.
+For each variable transition $(p,V,q)$, let $u\gets\add(V)$ and for each $p'\in Q$ that can reach $p$ in the DAG assign $K[p',q] \gets \union(K[p',q], \prod(K[p', p], u))$.
 The time of this algorithm is $|Q|\times|\cA|$.